Barbie-Themed Hotel Suite Available For 2019 To Celebrate Barbie’s 60th Birthday

 The ultimate Barbie fan should consider booking a trip to Mexico, CNN is reporting.
 The Hilton Mexico City Santa Fe spent 20 weeks redecorating an exclusive suite into a dream Barbie room in honor of Barbie’s 60th birthday.
 The suite contains a pink pool cabana and a life-sized DreamCamper, Barbie’s glamorous version of an RV.
 In addition, the room will be decorated with the most exclusive and rare Barbie dolls created over the last six decades.

 Along with the Barbie decor, those who choose to stay at the Hilton Mexico City Santa Fe are given the Barbie treatment.
 The guest will be welcomed with style as they walk down a hot pink carpet to the front desk.
-A collection of Barbie’s iconic shoes will be on display, but enlarged to fit a human rather than a tiny doll.
+A collection of Barbie’s iconic shoes will be on display but enlarged to fit a human rather than a tiny doll.
 When you aren’t hanging out by the pool or the DreamCamper, you can opt to dine out at the hotel restaurant “Madera.”
-Madera is also sticking to theme, providing a pink-themed menu that offers heart-shaped pizzas, red velvet treats, and strawberry ice-cream.
+Madera is also sticking to the theme, providing a pink-themed menu that offers heart-shaped pizzas, red velvet treats, and strawberry ice-cream.
 After all, nothing says Barbie like sweet pink food!

 “Barbie loves to travel, enjoys nature and cares about the environment, without forgoing the comfort of the most sophisticated accommodations,” said Andres Korngold, general manager of Hilton Mexico City Santa Fe.
-“Travelers can now join in her dream glamping experience.”

 Hilton Mexico City Santa Fe has partnered with the Mattel toy company to transform a room into the ultimate Barbie glamping experience! https://t.co/YLLl2Oe5R7 pic.twitter.com/gPIpcBATbd